 Bridge #28210-A Seismic Retrofit - North Herron Road NW / Herron Bay (CRP 5794)

 A project to improve a North Herron Road Northwest bridge’s resistance to seismic events such as earthquakes and extend the bridge’s life started July 20.
-The work is expected to be complete in late August.
+The work is expected to be completed by late September.

 The 60-foot-long bridge is located on the Key Peninsula about 850 feet southeast of the Herron Island Ferry Dock.